2022 Annual Report on Internal Complaint Handling

 Method of resolution

-Informal resolution: explanation provided about the communication and commitment to provide a substantive written response. - The complaint
+Informal resolution: an explanation was provided regarding the communication, and a commitment was made to provide a substantive written response. - The complaint

-Formal resolution: complaint upheld.
+Formal resolution: the complaint was upheld.
 A response should have been provided earlier.

 Complaints received over the past four reporting years